 After a couple of days of struggling with an almost non-existent electrical supply, and a difficulty in acquiring materials, We decided to move the project to the workshop of Travis Knipple of F1 Engineering.
 Travis is Pennsylvania-born, and moved to Haiti after a number of humanitarian trips.
 He has a well-stocked workshop, where he builds stuff.
 Part of his mission is to empower Haitians by teaching them some of his skills, and to that end, he has several associates who he gives full access to his workshop, including lunch each day.
 These guys get to use his tools, space, and truck, and get jobs from other people in the area, mostly fixing motorcycles, and welding together gates and window bars.
 This provides them with a decent source of income, and means that when Travis needs help for his projects, he’s got a pool of talent nearby that already knows his tools, and how he works.
 This crew has a reputation as the best welders in Jacmel.

 Before I even met Travis, I saw an example of one way that small ideas can have big impacts.
 Many Haitians use their phones as a lifeline.
 Cell service is cheap (I paid $4 for two weeks of service, comparable to what I pay $30 for in Canada).
-The phones, however, and mostly cheap imports.
+The phones, however, are mostly cheap imports.
 The batteries don’t last.
 Outside of Travis’s workshop there is a tree with a strip of 16 outlets screwed to it.
 The outlets are powered off the grid when it’s available, the generator when it’s on, and solar or battery power the rest of the time.
 Not once did I see less than 10 people gathered around the shade of their tree, charging their phones, and chatting through the hottest part of the day.